REST API Documentation

 Cons:

-· Only basic filtering, project and item type
+· Only basic filtering, project, and item type

 · Must unwrap batch events

-Detecting Comments added to Relevant Items
+Detecting Comments Added to Relevant Items

 What is this Realtime Paging Issue?

-If you are sorting items by its last activity date, you may see items change order when they are updated between your requests.
+If you are sorting items by their last activity date, you may see items change order when they are updated between your requests.
 We do not have a good solution for this yet except for using the activities endpoint.

 What is the Lagging Index Issue?